The Public Relations BlogPublic RelationsMarketing PRExtra Mile PR Strategy: Wow Your Customers

 • Offer a VIP tour or behind-the-scenes look at your business for customers or clients.

 How good must these PR activities be?
-Well, so good that it sparks word-of-mouth.
+Well, They must be so good that it sparks word-of-mouth.
 It sets the bar high, but those who figure it out will enjoy a great reputation.

 Suggested Reading